bterpperoni/svelte-star-rating/README.md

 # svelte-star-rating
-Svelte component for star rating
+Svelte component for star rating.

 To use this component :
 1) Clone & run 'npm i' inside the folder
 2) Still in this folder, run 'npm link'